AntreasAntoniou/DAGAN/README.md

 ## Datasets

 The Omniglot and VGG-Face datasets can be obtained in numpy format <a href="https://drive.google.com/drive/folders/15x2C11OrNeKLMzBDHrv8NPOwyre6H3O5?usp=sharing" target="_blank">here</a>.
+They should then be placed into the `datasets` folder.

 ## Training a DAGAN